dp247/Freeview-EPG/README.md

 ## To-do
 - Add remaining local BBC radio stations
 - Add channel logos/icons
-- Create standalone version with support for more days/custom channel lists
+- Create a standalone version with support for upto 7 days, as well as custom channel lists

 ## Contributing
 ### Guidelines
+- Please check [the FAQ](https://github.com/dp247/Freeview-EPG/wiki/FAQ) to make sure your question hasn't already been answered.
 - Please report issues [here](https://github.com/dp247/Freeview-EPG/issues/new?assignees=&labels=bug&template=issue-report.md&title=%5BIssue%5D), including as much detail as possible about the problem.
 - You can request channels [here](https://github.com/dp247/Freeview-EPG/issues/new?assignees=&labels=channel&template=channel-request.md&title=%5BChannel+request%5D).
 Please bear in mind that a request is not a guarantee.
-- If you'd like to suggest a change or feature, feel free to fork and PR back in.
+- If you'd like to suggest a change or feature, feel free to either open a blank fork and PR back in.
 Big changes should be discussed in a [blank issue](https://github.com/dp247/Freeview-EPG/issues/new) first.

 ## License